nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Dye](https://github.com/dduan/Dye) - Cross-platform terminal styling for Swift command-line interface.
 - [SearchExpressionParser](https://github.com/CleanCocoa/SearchExpressionParser) - Parses search strings (as in: what you put into a search engine) into evaluable expressions.
 - [Low-Level Versioned Store (LLVS)](https://github.com/mentalfaculty/LLVS)
+- [SwiftySound](https://github.com/adamcichy/SwiftySound) - Simple library that lets you play sounds with a single line of code.

 ## Other (not lib)